Detectives in DC's Detective Comics

 Known now as the home of Batman, Superman and Wonder Woman, many fans don't realize that when Detective Comics (which is what D.C. actually stands for) first came out in March 1937, it was simply a comic book version of the hard-boiled pulps already available on the newsstands at the time; full of two-fisted cops, district attorneys, criminal lawyers and especially private eyes shooting it out or dukin' it out with the bad guys... and no superheroes at all.
 They promised "bang-up adventure yarns in thrilling pictures by your favorite artists!"

 That first issue introduced private eye Slam Bradley and "ace investigator" Speed Saunders, among others.
-In fact, Batman only made his debut in issue #27, and although he hasn't left yet, more than a few private eyes have managed to get into its pages of both Detective Comics and other DC publications, occasionally alongside the Dark Knight, or as heroes in their own, separate back-up features or even as stars of their own comic books.
+In fact, Batman only made his debut in issue #27, and although he hasn't left us yet, more than a few private eyes have managed to get into its pages of both Detective Comics and other DC publications, occasionally alongside the Dark Knight, sometimes as heroes in their own, separate back-up features or even as stars of their own comic books.

 In the 500th issue of Detective Comics, in 1981, DC published "The 'Too Many Cooks...'
-Caper", which brought back many of DC's non-costumed detectives (plus Batman), including Bradley, Roy Raymond, Jason Bard, Captain Mark Compass, Steve Malone, Christopher Chance and Pow-Wow Smith...
+Caper," which brought back many of DC's non-costumed detectives (and Batman), including Bradley, Roy Raymond, Jason Bard, Captain Mark Compass, Steve Malone, Christopher Chance and Pow-Wow Smith...

 Of course, Detective Comics is now completely dominated by Batman, with an emphasis once more placed on detective work and crime-fighting.